-10.6.1.
+10.7.1.
 Final Signatures on GS Form 9

-The final signature on the GS Form 9 (see Appendix P) will be the CoT Associate Dean of Graduate Education.
-Please see CoT Graduate Program Coordinator in Knoy 463 to obtain the appropriate signature on the Form 9.
+The final signature on the GS Form 9 (see Appendix L) will be the CoT Associate Dean of Academic Affairs.
+Please see CoT Graduate Program Coordinator in Knoy 150 to obtain the appropriate signature on the Form 9.
 After depositing your thesis electronically with the Graduate School, you will then submit the college copy electronically at the College of Technology Purdue Libraries e-Pubs site.

-10.6.2.
+10.7.2.
 For Assistance with Submitting to the Purdue e-Pubs Site

-A help document for submitting to the Purdue University e-Pubs site is located at: http://www.tech.purdue.edu/Graduate/documents/epubsInst.pdf.
+A help document for submitting to the Purdue University e-Pubs site is located at: https://tech.purdue.edu/sites/default/files/files/epubsInst.pdf.

-10.7.
+10.8.
 Copies of Final Dissertation for Graduate Committee